-When financial institutions or other organizations commit to universal design processes that accommodate all of their customers, blind or visually impaired customers have the same access to products and services as their sighted customers.
+When a financial institution or any type of business or organization commits to universal design processes that accommodate all of their customers, their customers who are blind or visually impaired have the same access to their products and services as their sighted customers.
 It is obviously the right thing to do to treat all customers equally and not segregate blind and visually impaired customers into a different pool of products and services.
 However, beyond any moral or ethical considerations, it simply makes good business sense to properly address such a large market segment.

 This market will most certainly grow as America's "baby boomer" generation eases into retirement.
 The first set of baby boomers turned 65 in 2011, and aging baby boomers are among the most wealthy population segment.
-According to data from the US Census survey, 42 percent of Americans who have a disability are over age 65.2
+According to data from the US Census survey, 42% of Americans who have a disability are over 65.
+[2]

 When a business fails to commit to universal design processes, either by conscious choice or simply by not being aware of the issues, lost business is not the only consequence.
-Failing to accommodate people with disabilities can result in expensive litigation, which can be considerably more expensive than doing the right thing in the first place.
+Failing to accommodate people with disabilities can result in expensive litigation, which one can expect to be considerably more expensive than the costs of doing the right thing in the first place.
 Additionally, with the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and the creation of the Consumer Financial Protection Bureau, people with vision loss now have a vehicle through which to get their complaints heard.